mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 #### Alternating coding

 The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.

-This follows a pattern of X

 One parent-child pair alternate between use of keyboard and mouse.
 The parent is keen to give the child hands on experience when possible, noting "I resist the urge to fix things immediately when she struggles."

 The parent may take the driving seat to overcome code blockages early in a create stage but yield to allow the child to input their design choices when more complicated work is complete.

 #### Shifting roles in partner work

-At one point the testing process Sh shows frustration as gravity value is very low making any movement very slow with little control.
+At one point the testing process Suzanna shows frustration as gravity value is very low making any movement very slow with little control.
 While the child has previously rejected increasing the value, the parent's initial acceptance of this decision is later questioned.
 The parent who has to do the majority of the testing is more insistent to remove a frustrating part of the testing  process.

 <!-- Discussion drawing on more radical attempts to describe the best way to bring young learners into a design practice.
 Perhaps in the field of participatory design. -->

 Toby and Dan's pair process of using supporting documents here as they work shows similar shifts.
 The professional practices of accessing professional documentation involves cultural elements here of a family learning culture between these two playing out in these processes.
-Te and Da's design process is more guided and focused than many other participants.
+Toby and Dan's design process is more guided and focused than many other participants.
 As this interchange exploring professional documentation resources continues, the father starts as a facilitator  taking a lead from the direction of the child.
 However, as the dialogue progresses he begins to be more directive, initially by asking leading questions and testing existing knowledge.

-Finally in order to complete the research task after reaching the beyond of the child's knowledge, the father issues a series of more direct instruction, directing the research and proposing a coding solution for their new game design pattern.
-(INCLUDE TRANSCRIPT AS APPENDIX?)
+Finally, in order to complete the research task after reaching the beyond of the child's knowledge, the father issues a series of more direct instruction, directing the research and proposing a coding solution for their new game design pattern.

-This approach appears to be influenced by Da's experience as a software engineer and volunteer at Coder Dojo (Glossary).
+This approach appears to be influenced by Dan's experience as a software engineer and volunteer at Coder Dojo (Glossary).
 Interview extracts (included as appendices) show a direction to support the novices direction as a facilitator where possible.

     I try never to touch the keyboard of who's there.
 If they are stuck on something I always tell them what to do.
 Even if it's then taken me five minutes to explain what a semicolon is.
 And point.
 It's that key.
 Because it was just, I could do it so effortlessly.
 I think I'm sure I put people off very quickly by "Dave did something really quickly.
 I don't know what it was.".

 This extract from interview data indicates a priority to support the learner to develop independently but to still be very present in the support process.

 <!--
 #### Code roles  and experimentation